Overview

 We read the function's URL at deploy time.

 We consume endpoints like regular REST API endpoints.
-They URL that looks like this:
+The deployed endpoint URLs look like this:

 https://requestPlanet-x82jak2-ew.a.run.app